Do you need a rain cover for your pack but wonder why manufacturers charge some $30 for piece of nylon?

 - Cut the Ripstop along the newly drawn line.

-- Time to de some sewing!
+- Time to do some sewing!
 You will be folding over the perimeter of the Ripstop by 1.5 inches to create a pocket where the drawstring will be housed.
 In the following diagram, the black line represents where you need to sew (leave about a half inch of fabric beyond the stitch).
 Note that you need to leave a gap for drawstring access.
-It is most convenient to have the drawstring on the top of your pack for easier access.
-Plan the gat in stitching accordingly.
+It is most convenient to have the drawstring on the top of your pack for easier access in tightening and loosening the cover.
+Plan the gap in stitching accordingly.
 When you sew around the perimeter, special care needs to be taken on the corners.
-Use pleats to maintain a consistent overlap
+Use pleats to maintain a consistent overlap.

 - Once you have completed the sewing, it is time to feed the Parachord through the overlap pocket.
 It may be helpful to tie the Parachord to a paperclip for easy threading.